abdulapopoola/Stream/api/documentation.md

 ```
 <a name="map"></a>
 ## map(stream, fn) ⇒ <code>[Stream](#Stream)</code>
-Maps a function to all the elements of a stream
+Maps a function over all the elements of a stream.

 **Kind**: global function
 **Returns**: <code>[Stream](#Stream)</code> - Returns a new Stream with the input function applied to entries